Pet Passport Thailand

-- Pets entering Thailand from a country with a low incidence of rabies must have been vaccinated for rabies not less than 21 days and no more than 12 months prior to entry.
+- Pets entering Thailand from a country that has had any incidences of rabies within the past 12 months must have been vaccinated for rabies not less than 21 days and no more than 12 months prior to entry.
 Additionally, your dog must have been vaccinated against Leptospirosis not less than 21 days prior to travel.
 If not vaccinated, your dog should be tested for Leptospirosis with negative result during the 30 (thirty) days prior to the departure.
 All pets must be vaccinated against other signigicant infectious or contageous diseases (Distemper, Hepatitus, and Parvovirus) with an approved vaccine at least 21 days prior to departure.

 - A licensed veterinarian will complete a Thailand Health Certificate in English, signed or further endorsed by a full-time authorized veterinary official of the government of the exporting country.
 (USDA if traveling from the United States or CFIA if traveling from Canada) If you are traveling from another country, the Governing Authority responsible for the import and export of animals should endorse the forms.

 - A copy of the Rabies Certificate should also be included for endorsement.

 - Pets are subjected to quarantine at approved premises for a period of at least 30 (thirty) days upon arrival during which they shall be submitted to tests and/or treatments deemed necessary.
 The importer/owner shall be fully charged for the incurred expenses.